sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 You can cancel Balsamiq Wireframes for Google Drive at any time.

-First, select **"Manage your Subscription"** from the Help menu.
+First, select **"Manage Your Subscription"** from the Help menu.
 This will bring you to your billing page.

 Select "Cancel Subscription" and then confirm the cancelation.
 By selecting "Cancel Subscription", you will stop the auto-renew of your plan.
 Your credit card will no longer be charged, and service will be unavailable at the end of the current billing cycle.